-- much better choice than more obvious (and more crowded) Magens Bay beach on neighboring St. Thomas.
+- sand and is a jogger's favorite.
+It's a much better choice than more obvious (and more crowded) Magens Bay beach on neighboring St. Thomas.
 See chapter 8. - Seven Mile Beach (Grand Cayman, Cayman Islands): It's really about 9km (51⁄2 miles) long, but who's counting?
 Lined with condos and plush resorts, this beach is known for its array of watersports and its translucent aquamarine waters.
 Australian pines dot the background, and the average winter temperature of the water is a perfect 80°F (27°C).
-See chapter 9. - The Beaches of the Dominican Republic: There are two great options here: the beaches of resort-riddled Punta Cana at the eastern-most tip of the island, or those at Playa Dorada along the northern coast, which fronts the Atlantic.
-Punta Cana is a 32km (20-mile) strip of oyster-white sands set against a backdrop of palm trees, and Playa Dorada is filled with beaches of white or beige sands.
+See chapter 9. - The Beaches of the Dominican Republic: There are two great options here: the beaches of resort-riddled Punta Cana at the easternmost tip of the island, or those at Playa Dorada along the northern coast, which fronts the Atlantic.
+Punta Cana is a 30km (20-mile) strip of oyster-white sands set against a backdrop of palm trees, and Playa Dorada is filled with beaches of white or beige sands.
 See chapter 12. - Grand Anse Beach (Grenada): This 3km (2-mile) beach is reason enough to go to Grenada.
 Although the island has some 45 beaches, most with white sand, this is the fabled one, and rightly so.
 There's enough space and so few visitors that you'll probably find a spot just for yourself.
 The sugary sands of Grand Anse extend into deep waters far offshore.
-Most of the island's best hotels are within walking distance of this beach strip.
-See chapter 13. - Seven Mile Beach (Negril, Jamaica): In the northwestern section of the island, this beach stretches for 11km (63⁄4 miles) along the sea, and is backed by some of the most hedonistic resorts in the Caribbean.
-Not for the conservative, the beach also contains some nudist sections along with
+Most of the island's best hotels are within walking

-- bare-all Booby Cay offshore.
+- distance of this beach strip.
+See chapter 13 - Seven Mile Beach (Negril, Jamaica): In the northwestern section of the island, this beach stretches for 11km (63⁄4 miles) along the sea, and is backed by some of the most hedonistic resorts in the Caribbean.
+Not for the conservative, the beach also contains some nudist sections along with bare-all Booby Cay offshore.
 See chapter 15. - Diamond Beach (Martinique): This bright, white-sandy beach stretches for about 10km (61⁄4 miles), much of it developed.
 It faces a rocky offshore island, Diamond Rock, which has uninhabited shores.
-See chapter 16. - Luquillo Beach (Puerto Rico): This crescent-shaped public beach, 30 miles east of San Juan, is the local favorite.
+See chapter 16. - Luquillo Beach (Puerto Rico): This crescent-shaped public beach, about 50km (30 miles) east of San Juan, is the local favorite.
 Much photographed because of its white sands and coconut palms, it also has tent sites and picnic facilities.
-The often-fierce waters of the Atlantic are subdued by the coral reefs protecting the crystal-clear lagoon.
+The oftenfierce waters of the Atlantic are subdued by the coral reefs protecting the crystal-clear lagoon.
 See chapter 17. - St-Jean Beach (St. Barthélemy): A somewhat narrow, golden sandy beach, St-Jean is the gem of the island, reminiscent of the French Riviera (though you're supposed to keep your top on).
 Reefs protect the beach, making it ideal for swimming.
-See chapter 19. - The Beaches of St. Maarten/ St. Martin: Take your pick.
+See chapter 19. - The Beaches of St. Maarten/St. Martin: Take your pick.
 This island, divided about equally between France and the Netherlands, has 39 white-sandy beaches.
 Our favorites include Dawn Beach, Mullet Bay Beach, Maho Bay Beach, and Great Bay Beach on the Dutch side.
 Orient Beach is another standout-not because of its sands but because of the nudists.
-See chapter 23. - Canouan (The Grenadines): Most of the other beaches recommended in this section have been discovered and may be crowded in winter.
-But if you're looking for an idyllic, secluded stretch of perfect white sand, head for the remote and tiny island of Canouan, one of the pearls of The Grenadines, a string of islands lying south of its parent, St. Vincent.
-You'll have the beaches and the crystal-clear waters to yourself, even in winter.
-See chapter 24.
+See chapter 23.